suyinwb/stock-analysis/README.md

 _2017 timer_

-With the old code, our runtime is 0.261 seconds compared to 5.3 seconds
+With the new code, our runtime is 0.261 seconds compared to 5.3 seconds

 ## Challenges